 Large farms with hundreds of sheep send their fleeces off each year to “British Wool” who sort them, grade them and then auction them.
 Many smallholdings however, (like us) prefer to use their fleeces in creative ways in order to make their sheep more sustainable.
 Smallholders are continually looking for ways to “live off the land” and using fleeces creatively often gives something back to pay for hay, lick buckets, sheep nuts and all those things that sheep need.

-I am extremely lucky to be given some fleeces by friends each year.
+I am extremely lucky to be able to buy in some fleeces each year from local farms.
 This not only gives me a variety of wool to work with which makes life more interesting, it also gives me a sense of ‘rescuing fleeces’; saving a few lucky ones before they disappear into the ‘great unknown’, or end up on a compost heap at the bottom of the garden.

 In the past, sheep were dipped from head to hoof to give them protection from parasites, one of the nastiest being the Blow Fly.
 Nowadays dipping is no longer compulsory since the introduction of gentler methods of parasite control.